technofocus-pte/dplyadptm365cpltdepth/Labguides/Lab10/Lab10.md

     ![](https://raw.githubusercontent.com/LODSContent/DPCP-030-dplyadptm365cpltdepth/main/Labguides/Lab10/media/image29.png)

 25. Now we are ready to test the agent.
-In the test pane, select the **refresh** icon.
-Then enter the following question and observe the output.
+Open the Test pane, and enter the following question and observe the output.

     +++Create 5 questions for a quiz based on geography and format the quiz as multi choice+++